ideaconsult/h5pyd/docs/high/group.rst

-.. currentmodule:: h5py
+.. currentmodule:: h5pyd
 .. _group:

 Groups
 ======

-Groups are the container mechanism by which HDF5 files are organized.
+Groups provide the mechanism by which HDF5 file content is hierarchically organized.
 From a Python perspective, they operate somewhat like dictionaries.
 In this case the "keys" are the names of group members, and the "values" are the members themselves (:class:`Group` and :class:`Dataset`) objects.

 Group objects also contain most of the machinery which makes HDF5 useful.
 The :ref:`File object <file>` does double duty as the HDF5 *root group*, and serves as your entry point into the file:

-    >>> f = h5py.File('foo.hdf5','w')
+    >>> f = h5pyd.File('/home/myhome/foo.hdf5','w')
     >>> f.name
     '/'
     >>> list(f.keys())
     []

-Names of all objects in the file are all text strings (``str``).
-These will be encoded with the HDF5-approved UTF-8 encoding before being passed to the HDF5 C library.
-Objects may also be retrieved using byte strings, which will be passed on to HDF5 as-is.
+Names of all objects in the file are text strings (``str``).

 .. _group_create: